5l1v3r1/histonet/README.md

 a viewer will be able to judge the entire tonal distribution at a glance.

 This project aims to create a tool to classify imgaes by analyzing histograms using a neural network.
-It has many aplications suck as porn detection and more!
+It has many aplications such as porn detection and more!

 This project still very beta!
 And needs your colaboration!